JGRennison/OpenTTD-patches/README.md

   * Various improvements to the crash logger.
   * Label threads with a descriptive name on supported Unixy platforms. (added in v0.8.1)
   * Adjust cargo dest link graph job scheduling algorithm to improve responsiveness. (added in v0.16.0)
   * Add hover tool-tips, and improve visual contrast of cargo labels, in cargo dest graph legend window. (added in v0.16.0)
+  * Add shift-clicking on vehicle depot button to select specific depot. (added in v0.16.1)

 * Translations
   * German (by Auge): including vehicle group info, vehicle details window, the zoning toolbar, and settings for improved breakdowns and adjacent level crossings.